 Convert strings to Pig Latin.
 The first consonant of each word is moved to the end of the word and ay is added, so first becomes irst-fay.
 Words that start with a vowel have hay added to the end instead (apple becomes apple-hay).
 Keep in mind the details about UTF-8 encoding!

 Using a hash map and vectors, create a text interface to allow a user to add employee names to a department in a company; for example, “Add Sally to Engineering” or “Add Amir to Sales.”
-Then let the user retrieve a list of all people in a department or all people in the company by department, sorted alphabetically.
+Then, let the user retrieve a list of all people in a department or all people in the company by department, sorted alphabetically.

 The standard library API documentation describes methods that vectors, strings, and hash maps have that will be helpful for these exercises!